Help Center/ Cloud Firewall/ User Guide/ Access Control/ Access Control Policy Overview

 Specification Limitations

-To enable VPC border protection and NAT protection, use the CFW professional edition and enable VPC firewall protection.
+To enable VPC border protection and NAT protection, use the CFW professional edition and enable the VPC border firewall.

 Precautions for Configuring a Blocking Policy